BennYuGi-Oh/FIRST-PROJECT/README.md

 ### Data Analysis

-This is where some basic lines of codes or queries of expressions used during analysis.
+This is where some basic lines of codes of expressions used during analysis.

 ![REVby busin](https://github.com/user-attachments/assets/16df61d2-4c6c-4af5-b6dd-54a836c8257f)